 Visiting Hanoi and Ho Chi Minh

-Since both Hanoi and Ho Chi Minh are such incredible cities, I would highly suggest that you try to explore both places during your trip to Vietnam.
+Since both Hanoi and Ho Chi Minh are such beautiful Vietnamese spots, I suggest that you try to explore both places during your trip to Vietnam.

 The first thing to know is that Hanoi and Ho Chi Minh are located at either end of the country- but don’t let that deter you.
 Traveling between the two cities is surprisingly easy.